trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 This is based on the [Google Summer of Code 2010 application](GSoC-2010-Organization-Application) for SymPy to be an organization.
-Please edit this page to update/improve stuff.
-The headers below are the questions that we have to answer for the application.
+The headers below were the questions that we had to answer for the application.

-The application deadline is March 11, 3pm pacific time.
+The application deadline was March 11, 3 PM Pacific Time.

 **I have submitted the application.
-I can still edit it before the deadline, so if you make any additional changes before then (less than an hour from this writing), I can add them.
-But please ping me on IRC if you do.**
+The deadline is now past, so please do not edit this page any more.
+Google will notify me of our acceptance or nonacceptance on March 18, 11 PM Pacific Time.
+I will notify the list at that time of Google's decision.**

 --Aaron